remobile/react-native-qrcode-local-image/README.md

 ```
 ### Installation (iOS)
 * Drag RCTQRCodeLocalImage.xcodeproj to your project on Xcode.
+* Click on your main project file (the one that represents the .xcodeproj) select Build Phases and drag libRCTQRCodeLocalImage.a from the Products folder inside the RCTQRCodeLocalImage.xcodeproj.
 * Look for Header Search Paths and make sure it contains $(SRCROOT)/../../../react-native/React as recursive.

 ### Installation (Android)